altera-fpga/hls-samples/Tutorials/GettingStarted/fpga_compile/README.md

 #### FPGA Hardware (Hardware Image)

-The generated Verilog RTL is mapped onto the FPGA hardware resources by the Intel® Quartus® Prime software.
+The generated Verilog RTL is mapped onto the FPGA hardware resources by the Quartus® Prime software.
 The estimated performance and resource utilization is therefore much more accurate than the estimates obtained in the optimization report compilation type.

 If you compile a multiarchitecture binary, the resulting binary will include an FPGA hardware image (also referred to as a bitstream) that is executable on an FPGA accelerator card with a supported BSP.
 The compiler will interface your design with the BSP, and your host application will make the system calls to launch kernels on the FPGA.